In this article, you learn what is ultrasonic machining. How does it work? Parts, Applications, Advantages, and Disadvantages of ultrasonic machining.

 Recently a new development in ultrasonic machining has taken place in which a tool impregnated with diamond dust is used, and no slurry is used.
 The tool has oscillated at ultrasonic frequencies as well as rotated.
 If it is not possible to rotate the tool the workpiece may be rotated.

-This innovation has removed some of the drawbacks of the conventional process in drilling deep holes.
+This innovation has removed some of the drawbacks of the conventional process of drilling deep holes.
 For instance, the hole dimensions can be kept within +0.125 mm.
 Holes up to 75 mm depth have been drilled in ceramics without any fall in the rate of machining as is experienced in the conventional process.

 Application of Ultrasonic Machining